 Truncate Column Names

-Truncate Column Names toggles whether column headers should be shortened with an ellipses (
+Truncate Column Names determines whether column headers should be shortened with an ellipses (

 ...).
-If you need to shorten column names, you can also set the Show Full Field Name option to OFF.
+If you need to shorten column names, you can also turn off the Show Full Field Name option.

 Show Full Field Name